All Episodes

 He didn't pay a price for his maverickism.

-The Republicans in the House who had to go along with the White House, I mean, just the way things are.
+The Republicans in the House who had to go along with the White House, I mean, this is the way things are, they take the heat for not being conservative enough.

-They didn't govern as conservative.
+They didn't govern his conservative.

 Well, you know, they had a Republican president not as conservative as they were, and they had to fall in line with party loyalty.

-Uh but besides, what do you think President McCain would do with a series or a number of maverick Republicans in the Congress?
+Besides, what do you think President McCain would do with a series or a number of maverick Republicans in the Congress?

 He'd try to crush them like bugs.

-Just to embarrass them and make them look like even more marginalized losers and so forth.
+I mean, he would make even more deals with the Democrats just to embarrass them and make them look like even more marginalized losers and so forth.

-I'm just not folks, it's done.
+I'm just this is not, folks, it's done.

-I this is not this I'm not saying vote against McCain, none of that.
+I'm not saying vote against McCain.

-I'm not saying vote Hillary, don't misconstrue what I'm saying.
+I'm not saying vote Hillary.

-I'm just telling you, if if if McCain happens to beat Hillary, becomes president, I just want you to know what I said today, because it's you have to keep it in mind.
+I'm just telling you, if, if, if McCain happens to beat Hillary, becomes president, I just want you to know what I said today because it's you have to keep it in mind.

 Here's Matt in South Haven, Mississippi.